Wondering how to promote on Instagram?

 Domination Media CEO Johnathan Long, notes that “you want to post often enough that your brand stays relevant,” while also advising, “you don’t want to post so frequently that you overwhelm your followers and they unfollow your account.”

 One of the most frequently asked questions about Instagram is how often a brand should post new content.
-The truth is, the Instagram algorithm is ever-changing.
+The Instagram algorithm is ever-changing.

-I recommend starting small and increase to posting 3x/week.
+I recommend starting small and increasing to posting 3x/week, with an emphasis on Stories.
 If engagement rates stay high, and you have the time and resources, post more often, and monitor results.
 If engagement drops off, you’ll know it’s time to back off.

 7. Use the Instagram Stories Feature Regularly